Choosing a Mobile IPsec Style¶

 Warning

-When generating a Server Certificate for use with IKEv2, the Common Name of the certificate must be the firewall’s name as it exists in DNS.
+When generating a Server Certificate for use with IKEv2, the Common Name of the certificate must be the hostname of the firewall as it exists in DNS.
 The name must be repeated again as an FQDN type Subject Alternative Name (SAN).
-The IP address of the firewall must also be present as an IP Address type SAN.
-This information will be repeated later in the chapter, but requires extra emphasis due to its importance.
+The SAN step is handled automatically by the Certificate Manager on current versions of pfSense® software.
+The IP address of the firewall must also be present as an IP Address type SAN when possible.
+This information will be repeated later when relevant, but requires extra emphasis due to its importance.
 See Create a Server Certificate

 IKEv2 with EAP-MSCHAPv2¶

-With support for IKEv2 now widespread, it is an ideal choice for current operating systems.
+With support for IKEv2 now widespread, IKEv2 with EAP-MSCHAPv2 is an ideal choice for current operating systems.
 Though there are several variations, EAP-MSCHAPv2 is the easiest to configure since it does not require generating or installing per-user certificates and does not require a working RADIUS server.
 The CA Certificate must still be installed onto the client as a trusted root certificate.

-EAP-MSCHAPv2 allows for username and password authentication using passwords stored on the Pre-Shared Keys tab under VPN > IPsec.
+EAP-MSCHAPv2 allows for username and password authentication using passwords stored on the Pre-Shared Keys tab under VPN > IPsec (IPsec Pre-Shared Keys Tab).
 These passwords are stored in plain text, so it is not as secure as using a RADIUS server, though it is more convenient.

 IKEv2 with EAP-RADIUS¶

 EAP-RADIUS works identically to EAP-MSCHAPv2 except that user authentication happens via RADIUS.
-When EAP-RADIUS is chosen, a RADIUS server must on the Mobile Clients tab.
+When EAP-RADIUS is chosen, a RADIUS server must be selected on the Mobile Clients tab.
 The RADIUS server must accept and understand EAP requests and it must also allow MSCHAPv2.
 Password security is left up to the RADIUS server.
+VPN access can be optionally limited by RADIUS group membership using the Group Authentication options on the Mobile Clients tab.

 EAP-RADIUS is typically the best choice when a RADIUS server is available.